WISPBill/WISPBill-Old/README.md

+## This Project has been closed please go to [The new project](https://github.com/WISPBill/WISPBill-Web-App)

 All documentation is in GitHub Wiki

 If  you find bugs report them if you add a feature or fix a bug make a pull request